 COVID-19 Tip Sheet: Story Ideas From Johns Hopkins

 As the new coronavirus spreads across the country, lockdowns, school closures and cancellation of large events have already begun.
-This “social distancing” lessens the possibility of large-scale virus transfer and aims to slow transmission of the virus to a rate that does not overwhelm clinics, hospitals and the broader public health system.
+This “physical distancing” lessens the possibility of large-scale virus transfer and aims to slow transmission of the virus to a rate that does not overwhelm clinics, hospitals and the broader public health system.
 However, history shows us that these techniques are only effective in areas where transmission rates are still low — in other words, where the effects of the epidemic haven’t really been felt yet.
-Jeremy Greene, M.D., Ph.D., M.A., professor of history of medicine, notes that as social distancing becomes a part of everyday life, it is important to consider that what may seem to be premature closings are the only ones that have worked.
+Jeremy Greene, M.D., Ph.D., M.A., professor of history of medicine, notes that as physical distancing becomes a part of everyday life, it is important to consider that what may seem to be premature closings are the only ones that have worked.
 It’s a history lesson that just might save your life.

 ATHLETES AND COVID-19: WHAT THEY NEED TO KNOW

 As COVID-19 continues to disrupt everyday activities around the world, American collegiate athletic conferences and associations are altering regular season and tournament schedules to avoid large gatherings of fans.
 MLB, the NBA and the NHL have suspended their seasons, while other sports are considering arrangements to keep fans safe.
 What about the athletes?
 What precautions should they take before, during and after competition?
 Do older athletes have different issues than younger ones?
 Geoffrey Dreher, D.O., Johns Hopkins University School of Medicine assistant professor of orthopaedic surgery and Johns Hopkins University athletics physician, has advice for amateur athletes to follow during this COVID-19 outbreak.

 COPING WITH POST-INTENSIVE CARE SYNDROME